shirleymramirez/interview-framework/README.md

 # Framtest Interview Test

 This interview framework includes a Docker containerized PHP & MySQL application called Example.
-You may need to install Docker, WSL or  git-bash to run the example.
+You may need to install Docker, WSL2 or git-bash (Windows) to run the example.

 1. Clone/fork this repo and into  a new repo of your own with the contents.
 2. Run the instructions in the Setup section to build the framework.